-UK passengers have been informed that the laptop ban has been lifted for two Turkish airlines.
+UK passengers have been informed that the Turkish airlines laptop ban has been lifted for two prominent carriers.

 It was previously stated that travellers could not carry a laptop or any electronic device larger than a smartphone into the cabin when flying in and out of Turkey.